ilyashusain/ansible/README.md

     shell:
       sudo wget -O /etc/yum.repos.d/jenkins.repo https://pkg.jenkins.io/redhat-stable/jenkins.repo
 ```
-In this block, we use the very useful ```bash shell``` module.
+In this block, we use the very useful ```shell``` module.
 It allows us to implement lines of code as if we were in the shell.
 ```bash
   - name: Set-up rpm jenkins
     shell: